neetip/neetip.github.io/_pages/about.md

 * Presented my work, "Understanding existential societal problems using a computational lens," at the AAAS Annual Meeting, March 2023, in Washington, DC.

 * Research paper on <a href="https://epjdatascience.springeropen.com/articles/10.1140/epjds/s13688-022-00371-5">Accurate Intercensal Estimates of Energy Access to Track Sustainable Development Goal 7</a>, published in EPJ Data Science, 2022.

-<b>Background</b>
-I completed my postdoc from the Department of Computer Science, at Dartmouth.
-As a postdoc, I was awarded a <a href="https://irving.dartmouth.edu/research/funding-faculty-and-researchers/funded-projects/mapping-country-wide-energy-access-majority">grant</a> from the Irving Institute for Energy and Society at Dartmouth to develop computational methods for understanding energy accessibility in developing economies.

-I completed my Ph.D. in Computer Science from the State University of New York at Buffalo, where my doctoral work was awarded the Chih Foundation Research Award.
-Before my Ph.D., I was a researcher at Oak Ridge National Laboratory.
-I obtained my M.S. in Computer Science from the University of California, Riverside, where I received the Dean’s Distinguished Fellowship.

-I have developed computational methods to map poverty and inequality (<a href="https://www.pnas.org/content/114/46/E9783">PNAS'17</a>, <a href="https://publications.iadb.org/en/estimating-and-forecasting-income-poverty-and-inequality-in-haiti-using-satellite-imagery-and-mobile-phone-data">IADB Working Paper'20</a>), to forecast energy deficits given Sustainable Development Goals (<a href="https://epjdatascience.springeropen.com/articles/10.1140/epjds/s13688-022-00371-5">EPJ-Data Science'22</a>), to estimate economic well-being (<a href="https://dl.acm.org/doi/10.1145/3498332">ACM TDS'21)</a>, as well as to build secure biometric systems (<a href="assets/docs/ieee_tifs.pdf">IEEE TIFS'16</a>, <a href="https://ieeexplore.ieee.org/document/9157880">IEEE Access'20</a>).

-I have collaborated with the Overseas Development Institute, London, Datapop Alliance, and the Inter-American Development Bank, DC on using novel data and newer methods for human development.